NedCosmo23/MS2-GraffPuzzle/README.md

 The idea for this project is to make a fun, visually interesting memory game.

-The game is simple in format, to start there are 6 'cards' with images which the user will see for around a second, then they will be 'face down'.
-To reveal the images again, the card must be clicked on, the user then has around a second of viewing the image before it is 'flipped over' again.
+The game is simple in format, to start there are 12 'cards'  which will be 'face down'.
+To reveal the images, the card must be clicked on, the user then has around a second of viewing the image before it is 'flipped over' again.
-The first 2 rounds will have 3x2 matching images, as the game progresses there will be more couples to match (4x2, 5x2, 6x2).
 The idea is to match the images in as short a time as possible.

 ## User Experience (UX)